First New Orange Line Cars Join the Fleet

 We're excited to welcome the first 6 brand-new Orange Line cars to the fleet.
 The new train went into service Wednesday, August 14, 2019.

-To start, you'll see the train in service most weekdays between 9:30 AM and 3:30 PM on up to 4 round trips.
+To start, you’ll see the train in service most weekdays during the morning rush and into the afternoon.
 We’re not running it full time yet as we closely monitor each new car and fine-tune software.

 Before and After

 An old Orange Line train is juxtaposed in this slider with a new train, shown during testing.

 The entire Orange Line fleet will be fully replaced by 2022—and the fleet size is growing, from 120 cars to 152 cars.

 - Projected completion: 2022